HNoodles/SimpleFileSystem/README.md

 The test result is shown below.
 The failed tests are all caused by **performance incoherence**.
 In all the cases, my implementation has **better** performance than the test requires.

-Let's walk through those "failures" one by one.

 > hnoodles@hnoodles-UX410UQK:~/17302010002/OperatingSystemI/SimpleFileSystem$ make test
 >
 > g++ -g -gdwarf-2 -std=gnu++11 -Wall -Iinclude -fPIC -c -o src/library/fs.o src/library/fs.cpp